Chris Bart-Williams

-Christopher Gerald McClellan Bart-Williams (born 16 June 1974) is an English football coach and former professional footballer.
+Christopher Gerald Bart-Williams (16 June 1974 – 24 July 2023) was a football coach and professional player.
+Born in Sierra Leone, he represented England internationally.

 As a player, he was a defender and midfielder and notably played in the Premier League for Sheffield Wednesday, Nottingham Forest and Charlton Athletic.
-He also played in the Football League for Leyton Orient and Ipswich Town, in Cyprus with APOEL and in Malta with Marsaxlokk.
-He was capped by England at youth level and went on to play for England under-21s and was called up to train with the senior squad although he never won a full England cap.
+He also played in The Football League for Leyton Orient and Ipswich Town, in Cyprus with APOEL and in Malta with Marsaxlokk.
+Born in Sierra Leone, He was capped by England at youth level and went on to play for England under-21s and was called up to train with the senior squad although he never won a full England cap.

-Following retirement, Bart-Williams has moved into coaching in the United States and has notably worked as assistant coach of Women's Premier Soccer League side SoccerPlus Connecticut.
+Following retirement, Bart-Williams moved into coaching in the United States and notably worked as assistant coach of Women's Premier Soccer League side SoccerPlus Connecticut.